dmwm/PHEDEX/Documentation/WebConfig/README.txt

 only we have not tested any.
 In theory mod_perl could be avoided, but it is essential for a pleasant user experience.

-At CERN the site is visible via proxy-only server cmsdoc.cern.ch, which hands the actual requests to a back end server.
+The site is accessed via a proxy-only server set up by configured by the CMS WEBTOOLS group, which hands the actual requests to a back end server.
 We describe the configurations for both.

-The front-end server runs Apache 2.2.x on a Solaris system.
+The front-end server runs Apache 2.2.x on a Linux system which is built, packaged, and configured by the CMS WEBTOOLS group.
 For the insecure part, it just does the normal proxy for the service URL using "RewriteRule ...
 [P,L]" rules.
 The secure part does SSL negotiation with optional client verification, matching the user's certificate